How to Enable BBR on Linux Mint 22 and 21

 Load the BBR Kernel Module

-Both supported Linux Mint releases ship BBR as a loadable kernel module.
+Linux Mint 22.x and 21.x ship BBR as a loadable kernel module in their standard Ubuntu-based kernels.
 Load tcp_bbr with sudo modprobe tcp_bbr so Linux Mint can expose BBR as an available congestion control option:

 sudo modprobe tcp_bbr